hannah-chiou/info5100-midterm-project/README.md

 ## INFO5100 Midterm Project – Group 5

 ### Team Information
-- Kenneth Garcia (NUID 003166112):  Student use case
+- Merin Godly (NUID: 003186986): Developing University admin role, creating presentation video
-- Merin Godly: Admin use case, creating presentation video
+- Kenneth Garcia (NUID: 003166112): Developing student role
-- Lajona Rajan(NUID:  003158194):  Librarian use case
+- Lajona Rajan: (NUID: 003158194): Developing librarian role
-- Hannah Chiou (NUID:  002124283): Faculty use case, creating README documentation
+- Hannah Chiou (NUID:  002124283): Developing faculty role, creating README documentation

 ### Project Overview
 This project implements a **Digital University System** integrated with a **role-based access control layer** to support secure authentication and authorization for different university users.
 The objective is to combine the provided Digital University model with an Access Control Layer to ensure that **users can only access features appropriate to their assigned roles**.